Aigerim-Zh/Credit-Risk-Analysis/README.md

 ![](https://github.com/Aigerim-Zh/Credit-Risk-Analysis/blob/main/Results/Naive_Random_Oversampling_Results.png)

 **Model 2.
 SMOTE Oversampling**

 In SMOTE, like naive random oversampling, the size of the minority is increased.
 The key difference with random oversampling is how the minority class is increased in size.

-However, un SMOTE, new instances are interpolated.
+However, in SMOTE, new instances are interpolated.
 That is, for an instance from the minority class, new values are generated based on its distance from its neighbors.

 **Random oversampling draws from existing observations, whereas SMOTE generates synthetic observations**.